molinfo-vienna/CDPKit/README.md

 ### Generating CDPKit Documentation

-For a successful build of the CDPKit documentation pages, `sphinx-build` and the Sphinx extensions `sphinx-rtd-themes`, `sphinxcontrib.bibtex`, and `docs-versions-menu' need to be available on the build host.
+For a successful build of the CDPKit documentation pages, `sphinx-build` and the Sphinx extensions `sphinx-rtd-themes`, `sphinxcontrib.bibtex`, and `docs-versions-menu` need to be available on the build host.
 Furthermore, for generating CDPL C++ and Python API-documentation, `doxygen` has to be installed.

 If all prerequisites are fulfilled